-Problem Symptom Possible Solution After enabling UVM protection for Lotus Notes, Notes in not able to finish its setup Action Lotus Notes is not able to finish setup after UVM protection is enabled using the Administrator Utility.
+Problem Symptom Possible Solution After enabling UVM protection for Lotus Notes, Notes is not able to finish its setup Action Lotus Notes is not able to finish setup after UVM protection is enabled using the Administrator Utility.
 This is a known limitation.
 Lotus Notes must be configured and running before Lotus Notes support is enabled in the Administrator Utility.
 An error message displays when you try to change the Notes password Action Changing the Notes password when using Client Security Software might display in an error message.
 Retry the password change.
 If this does not work, restart the client.
 An error message displays after you randomly-generate a password Action An error message might display when you do the following: Click OK to close the error message.
 No other action is required.
 Use the Lotus Notes Configuration tool to set UVM protection for a Notes ID Contrary to the error message, the password has changed.
-The new password is a Open Notes and use the function provided by Notes to change the password for Notes ID file randomly-generated password created by Client Security Software.
-The Notes ID file is now encrypted with the randomly-generated Close Notes immediately after you change the password password, and the user does not need a new User ID file.
-If the end user changes the password again, UVM will generate a new random password for the Notes ID.
+The new password is a Open Notes and use the function provided by Notes to change the password for Notes ID file randomly-generated password reated by Client Security Software.
+The Notes ID file i now encrypted with the randomly-generated password, and the user does not need a new User ID file.
+If the end user changes th password again, UVM will generate a new random password for the Notes ID.
+Close Notes immediately after you change the password